 A powerful opportunity to educate, inform, and serve the communities in which we live.

 U.S. News & World Report ranked the Master's in Library and Information Science 11th in the nation.
 Our Archives Management concentration is ranked 1st among Archives & Preservation programs.
 SLIS was also ranked 7th for Services for Children and Youth programs.
-Our School Library Teacher concentration ranked 9th among School Library Media programs, and our Cultural Heritage concentration ranked 13th among Digital Librarianship programs.
+Our School Library Teacher concentration ranked 9th among School Library Media programs, and our Cultural Heritage Informatics concentration ranked 13th among Digital Librarianship programs.

 In the School of Library and Information Science, you'll have direct and frequent access to faculty who pride themselves on being personal mentors.
 You'll work closely with classmates in an engaging, supportive classroom environment, be it face-to-face or through our innovative online programs.